Harry Seymour, 9th Marquess of Hertford: Family life

 The Marquess and Marchioness were taken to court by their elder son and heir William Seymour over his claim that he expected to take over Ragley Hall when he turned 30.
 His relationship with his parents had "deteriorated very sharply" following his marriage in 2018.
-William also had questioned his father's mental capacity during court hearings in February 2025, but the court ruled in favor of the Marquess who argued that his son's "lack of achievement" and failure to graduate university would render him unsuitable for managing the estate.
+William also had questioned his father's mental capacity during court hearings in February 2025, but the court ruled in favour of the Marquess who argued that his son's "lack of achievement" and failure to graduate from university would render him unsuitable for managing the estate.